MattiaCiolli/TryThis/README.md

 The user can add them to preferencies to remember it later, or share his new discovery on pretty all sharing channells ( facebook, tweeter, whatsapp, sms, email...).
 Also he can access to his account (in the side menu) to consult and edit his own preferencies.

 App developed with Apache Cordova, based on Backbone.js, RequireJS and Handlebars.
+Works on Android.

+Project in the "tt" folder.